dudelovetech/EclipseImageJ1Plugin/README.md

 ### New in 1.52m (1.52m20):

 1. Updated ImageJ version 1.52m (1.52m20)
 2. Added new macro function definitions
 3. Zoom factor is displayed in the image tabs
 4. Workaround a SWT key focus loss with ImageJ on Linux (occurred on Ubuntu 18.10)
-5. Fixed an exception when adding an image ("Add Slice")to a stack or size 1
+5. Fixed an exception when adding an image ("Add Slice")to a stack of size 1
 6. Detached images are now closed, too when using the "File->Close All" view menu action

 ### New in 1.52m (1.52m12):